Baka-Git/heimdall_ids/README.md

 sudo python3 main.py -d syn,udp -s 192.168.1.0/24
 ```
 ## ARP Scan
-- Module for findig all hosts in the network
+- Module for finding all hosts in the network
-- Use ARP request to findout if IP address is UP or DOWN
+- Use ARP request to find out if IP address is UP or DOWN
 - If known IP address does not respond in given time, host will be set in IDS as DOWN
-- In use with Detection Module, rules can be dynamicaly changed depedniding how many host are in the network
+- In use with Detection Module, rules can be dynamically changed depending how many host are in the network
 - Scan can be use also without other Modules
 ### Enable ARP Scan
 ```